How To Travel Around Australia on a Budget

 There are art festivals in Fremantle, Perth, as well as street performances during Melbourne’s Fringe Festival.
 Sign up to Timeout Australia’s newsletters to receive tips on free or cheap events such as Jurassic Lounge, a recent event held in the Museum of Sydney, or exhibitions at the National Gallery of Victoria.

-This isn’t always easy if you have family responsibilities, work commitments and other pressures of modern life, we think if you get the opportunity to visit Australia while younger, part of a couple or a gap year student trip then this is a good time to take the chance and go.
+This isn’t always easy if you have family responsibilities, work commitments and other pressures of modern life, however, if you find the opportunity to visit Australia, take the chance to go!